khyvero/vnbwedding/README.md

     *   **Ansible Playbook:** Created a comprehensive Ansible playbook to fully automate the deployment process.
     *   **Dual Database Strategy:** The application is now configured to use PostgreSQL in production for robustness and SQLite in development for simplicity.
 The Ansible playbook automatically modifies the Prisma schema on the server during deployment.
     *   **Local Development Script:** Added a `dev.sh` script to streamline the local development setup, automatically configuring the environment for SQLite and running the necessary migrations.
-    *   **Production Web Server & SSL:** The playbook now installs and configures Nginx as a reverse proxy and uses Certbot to automatically provision and renew a free Let's Encrypt SSL certificate, enabling HTTPS.
+    *   **Production Web Server & SSL:** The playbook now installs and infigures Nginx as a reverse proxy and uses Certbot to automatically provision and renew a free Let's Encrypt SSL certificate, enabling HTTPS.

 **⚠️ Next Steps:**